Funneled Bayesian Optimization for Design, Tuning and Control of Autonomous Systems: Nonstationary Gaussian processes

 \section{Nonstationary Gaussian processes}

 Many applications of Gaussian process regression, including Bayesian optimization, are based on the assumption that the process is stationary.
 This is a reasonable assumption for black-box optimization as it does not assume any extra information on the evolution of the function in the space.
-For example, the use of the squared exponential (SE) kernel in GPs is quite frequent.
-Another popular kernel in GP regression is the Mat{\'e}rn kernel family: